PeopleSpheres and the GDPR

 We have obtained different storage locations thanks to our partners.
 Most of the data is stored in France, the rest is stored in England.

-Are we required to have an exclusively local data storage?
+Are we require to have an exclusively local data storage?

 No, the legislation imposes an obligation on the safe storage of data and requires a framework for non-EU data transfers.